Savaliyasmit/wallpaper-app/README.md

+# Note
+1.This project is developed on a Hackintosh setup.
+Both the iOS simulator and the demo video may experience lag due to the limitations of the setup.

 # Wallpaper App

 Welcome to the Wallpaper App!
 This app allows users to browse, categorize, and save stunning wallpapers directly to their photo gallery.
 Additionally, it features a user-friendly sidebar navigation with a UICollectionView for displaying categories and a UITableView for additional settings.